 What happened at Astroworld?
-Here’s everything we know so far

 A reunification center has been set up at a Houston hotel for family members who had not been able to reach festivalgoers.
 Authorities were looking to connect families with festivalgoers who were transported to the hospital, “some as young as 10” years old, said Harris County Judge Lina Hidalgo, calling the incident an “extremely tragic night.”

-“Our hearts are broke,” she said.
+“Our hearts are broken,” she said.
 “People go to these events looking for a good time.
 It’s not the kind of event where you expect to find out about fatalities.”

 Investigators are looking into “what caused, one, the issue of the crowd surge, and two, what prevented people from being able to escape that situation,” according to Mr Peña.